Three-Dimensional Stacking as a Line Intensity Mapping Statistic: Introduction

 \section{Introduction}

-Line Intensity Mapping (LIM) is an observational technique designed to measure the integrated spectral line emission from all galaxies in a population, while generating a three-dimensional fluctuation map of a given spectral line with intentionally broadened spatial resolution.
-Specifically, this technique is sensitive to the integrated emission from even the faintest end of the luminosity function, and is thus a possible solution to the completeness problem in (particularly high-redshift) galaxy surveys.
-For a review, see \cite{kovetz2019_limwhitepaper}.
-LIM is still an emerging field -- no experiment has yet made a confirmed auto-correlation detection of their target emission line \citep[e.g.,][]{time2014_intro,keating2015_copss1,keating2020_mmime,cleary2021_comapoverview,fasano2022_concerto,ccatprime2023_overview,paul2023_meerkat}, due to the faintness of the target signal, the need for exquisite control of instrumental systematic errors and, in some cases, the presence of interloper spectral line emission.
+Line intensity mapping (LIM) is an observational technique designed to measure the integrated spectral line emission from all galaxies in a population while generating a three-dimensional fluctuation map of a given spectral line with intentionally broadened spatial resolution.
+Specifically, this technique is sensitive to the integrated emission from even the faintest end of the luminosity function and is thus a possible solution to the completeness problem in galaxy surveys, particularly those at high redshift \citep[for a review, see][]{kovetz2019_limwhitepaper}.
+LIM is still an emerging field, and no experiment has yet made a confirmed auto-correlation detection of their target emission line \citep[e.g.][]{time2014_intro,keating2015_copss1,keating2020_mmime,cleary2021_comapoverview,fasano2022_concerto,ccatprime2023_overview,paul2023_meerkat} due to the faintness of the target signal, the need for exquisite control of instrumental systematic errors, and (in some cases) the presence of interloper spectral line emission.

 Because of these difficulties, analysis techniques that combine LIM data with external tracers of the matter density (such as other intensity mapping experiments or more traditional galaxy surveys) will be an extremely valuable way of validating potential auto-correlation detections as the field matures.
-These joint analyses upweight regions of the LIM map that are most likely to contain signal and so can mitigate the effects of instrumental and astrophysical systematic error, as these should primarily be unique to one of the two tracers included in the analysis.
+These joint analyses up-weight regions of the LIM map that are most likely to contain a signal and can therefore mitigate the effects of instrumental and astrophysical systematic errors, as these should primarily be unique to one of the two tracers included in the analysis.